john-h-moore/py3k/README.md

 py3k
 ====

-My python projects, re-implemented in Python 3
+This repo will consist of some (or all) of my prior Python projects, re-implemented using Python 3.